-DBS's opinion is forward-looking information, as defined in the Securities Law, based, in part, on the aforesaid announcements by the Council, which as noted are still subject to a hearing and regulation.
-This estimate may not materialize, or it may materialize on a different scale, in part depending on the decisions that are actually made, if they are made, by the Council and with the changes in competition that may occur, taking note of the regulatory procedures.
+DBS's opinion is forward-looking information, as defined in the Securities Law, based, in part, on the aforesaid announcements by the Council and DBS's estimate regarding the way in which it is implemented by the license holders.
+This estimate may not materialize, or it may materialize on a different scale, in part depending on changes in competition that may occur, taking note of the regulatory procedures.